Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Further south in Jinlun is another beach you can seek out, near the impressive Jinlun Bridge.

 Duoliang Railway Station

 Our last stop in southern Taitung will be Duoliang Railway Station (多良觀光車站).
 This remote railway station draws in masses of Instagramers for its panoramic view looking down on the train line, with a gorgeous ocean and coastal backdrop.
-You might have to wait a while to get a shot with a train in it!

 Besides the view, a small, steep, and very winding road leads uphill to an aboriginal village and a few cafés and small eateries.
 You can also visit Duoliang on this half-day tour from Taitung.

 Although you can still see trains passing by, the station has been closed since 2019, so they no longer stop there.
 Visitors can pay a small fee to enter the station area and take pictures.

 Unfortunately, though, as of mid-2023, the station is closed and under renovations.
 It is expected to reopen for visits (but still no trains stopping there) by late 2023.
 So make sure to read the most recent reviews and find out if it has reopened yet before you make the trip out there.